Can I Still Claim If I Don’t Remember the Details of My PCP Deal?

 A PCP claim is not judged on your memory.

-Car finance claims focus on how the agreement was sold, not on how much the customer remembers.
+Car finance refund claims focus on how the agreement was sold, not on how much the customer remembers.
 The legal test looks at the sales process and the structure of the agreement.

 This includes: